Child Custody Attorney

 Child custody is one of the most disputed areas of family law.
 Although New Jersey law dictates that both parents are equal in regard to custody rights, it can be extremely difficult to negotiate a workable custody arrangement.
 Child support will also typically arise in these cases, adding another complexity that must be addressed.

-In approaching child custody and other family law matters, it is crucial to have an Englewood custody attorney on your side who will protect your interests.
+In approaching child custody and other family law matters, it is crucial to have a New Jersey child custody attorney on your side who will protect your interests.
 You do not want to lose custody or be left without support as a result of inadequate representation.
 Custody proceedings are complicated and are definitely important enough to warrant the involvement of a family lawyer.

-Attorney Lee can address the following custody-related matters:
+Attorney Jae Lee can address the following custody-related matters:

 - Joint custody: When parents share legal and/or physical custody of a child.
 The child may reside primarily with one parent, but will spend time with the other parent on a regular basis, or may spend equal amounts of time residing with each parent.